Msimoneau/dev-java/README.md

 **dev-java**

 A simple Java Development Ubuntu Workstation.
+I shared volume (/home/<user>/sources) can be used to access your container with your host editor.

 This Dockerfile includes:

   - build-essential (dpkg-dev, gcc, g++, libc-dev,make)
   - Python (Python 2.7.12 and Python 3.5.2)